In 2026, simply owning a website in Morocco is no longer enough: ensuring a high level of security has become essential.

-In this complete guide, we’ll show you the most common threats, the best practices to adopt, and the essential tools to effectively protect your site and avoid unpleasant surprises.
+In this complete guide, we will review the most common threats in 2026, the essential best practices to adopt, and the key tools needed to effectively secure your website in Morocco and avoid unpleasant surprises.

 In Morocco, as elsewhere, websites are exposed to different threats: